 Type of house: Semi-detached 3-bedroomed bungalow built in 1947

 Location: Dundrum, Co Dublin

-The renovation: Total refurbishment and reconfiguring of internal layout, including removing a chimney breast and demolishing walls between the original kitchen, dining-room and garage to make an open plan kitchen-living area with access to converted attic.
-Extensive energy upgrades and installation of heating system to A rating standard.
+The renovation: Total refurbishment and reconfiguring of internal layout, including removing a chimney breast and demolishing walls between the original kitchen, dining-room, and garage to make an open plan kitchen-living area with access to the converted attic.
+Extensive energy upgrades and installation of a heating system to A rating standard.